Ewang17420/Tweets_Disaster_Detection_by_DAN/README.md

  <p align="center"><img src="images/dan.png"></p>

 DAN stands for Deep Averaging Network.
 It is a simple Neural Network that learns the compositionality of the inputs.
 The architecture of DAN looks like the picture above.
-First of all, it take the vector average of the input embeddings, then pass it through 1 or more feed-forward layers.
+First of all, it take the vector average of the input word embeddings, then pass it through 1 or more feed-forward layers.
 Intuition being that each layer will increasingly magnify small but meaningful differences in the word embedding average.
 Fianlly, perform Linear classification on final layer.
+Despite its simplicity, DAN outperforms many other more sophisticated models which are designed to explicitly learn the compositionality of texts.
+For example, DAN outperforms syntactic models on datasets with high syntactic variance.
+So we first devoted our efforts mainly trying this architecture.

 ### Method

-After checking there is no imbalance issue, we did some preprocessing and feature engineering.
+After checking there is no imbalance issue, we did some preprocessing and feature engineering, getting the words from twitter text into clear and normalized format.
 For word representation, we used pretrained embeddings (Stanford GloVe) instead of word2vec model consideing that the dataset is relatively small.
 As for model building, we created a 3-layer Deep Averaging Neural Network.
 It views text as a bag of words and takes the average of the word embeddings as the representation of the twitter text.

 ### Further steps